 Jarlshof – A Viking Age Gateway To The Shetland Islands

 The archaeological site of Jarlshof on the isle of Mainland (formerly known in Old Norse as ‘Megenland’), Shetlands, is doubtlessly one of the most remarkable historical vestiges of the British Isles.
 The site, comprising remains which date from Antiquity up to the Modern Age, preserves equally reminiscences of a past Norse settlement.
 South Mainland in the Shetland Islands is dotted with many reputed archaeological sites, including Jarlshof on its southernmost tip.
-Ranging from Bronze Age and Iron Age artifacts to the successive phases of Pictish and Norse settlement, this site is of remarkable historical interest.
+Ranging from Bronze Age and Iron Age artefacts to the successive phases of Pictish and Norse settlement, this site is of remarkable historical interest.

 Although there’s no clear evidence that during the Viking Age the site could have been the seat of a Norse nobleman pertaining to the dynasty of the Norwegian Earls of Orkney, Jarlshof literally means ‘Earl’s Mansion’ in Old Norse.
 The name of the site is actually a 19th century invention, stemming from the novel ‘The Pirate’ by Sir Walter Scott.